-That's because as a traditional salumeria, Olympia knows that pickles are the yang to charcuterie's yin.
+That's because, as a traditional salumeria, Olympia knows that pickles are the yang to charcuterie's yin.
 All that savory earthiness of old-world craft salumi needs the bright punch of a crunchy pickle to balance it out.
-The deeply satisfying contrast keeps our palate wanting more.
+The profoundly satisfying contrast keeps our palate wanting more.

 Why We Chose It: Pacific Pickle Works likes to pack a few peppers in with its pickles.